bhaaskara/InterviewQA/kubernetes_QA.md

 - use images from authorized repositories only

 # Replicaset vs replication controller ?
+Both of them uses different types of selectors to replicate the pods.
+Replicaset uses set-based selectors while the replication controller use equity-based selectors.

 # what is head less service

 # What is heapster ?
-A Heapster is a performance monitoring and metrics collection system for data collected by the Kublet.
+A Heapster is a cluster wide aggregator of performance monitoring data collected by the Kubelet.
 This aggregator is natively supported and runs like any other pod within a Kubernetes cluster, which allows it to discover and query usage data from all nodes within the cluster.

 # what is namespace